Terms of Service Table of Content

 Connecting Organizations and Donors

-The Giving Block connects nonprofits, universities and faith-based organizations looking to fundraise (“Organizations”) with those looking to donate cryptocurrency to such Organizations (“Donors”).
+The Giving Block connects nonprofits, universities and faith-based organizations looking to fundraise (“Organizations”) with those looking to donate cryptocurrency and other assets to such Organizations (“Donors”).
 When we use the word “you” in these Terms, it refers to any user, regardless of whether he or she is a Donor or is using the Services on behalf of an Organization or a Donor, while if we use one of those specific terms, it only applies to that category of user.

 The Giving Block does not offer or accept the Donations.
 You hereby acknowledge that (i) The Giving Block does not supervise, direct, control or monitor the Donations and (ii) The Giving Block expressly disclaims any responsibility and liability for any Organization or any Donation made through the Service, including but not limited to any warranty or condition of quality or fitness for a particular purpose, or compliance with any law, regulation, or code.

 Organizations and Donors must not enter into separate agreements outside of The Giving Block relating to Donations (“Outside Agreements”).
 If you do enter into any Outside Agreement we may terminate your The Giving Block account, and you acknowledge that The Giving Block is not a party to and isn’t responsible for enforcing any Outside Agreement.